Waterfall Farm lifts vertical farming to new heights

 Vertical-farming has never been this easy!

-To understand how it works
+To better understand how it works

 Waterfall Farm is currently patent pending in CanadaA PCT patent application will be pending soon for other IP jurisdictions